kolkhis/tech-notes/linux/misc.md

 ### Protecting Against Fork Bombs

 #### User Process Limit
-You can proctect against this with `ulimit -u` (max user processes).
+You can proctect against forkbombs with `ulimit -u` (max user processes).

 - `ulimit -u 4096`: Prevent a fork bomb from destroying the whole system.
     - Only the user account running the fork bomb would freeze.